Microsoft plans to end support for Windows XP in April. If you still use XP it's time to think about what you'll use as your next operating system.

 Go all the way with OS X

-Apple’s OS X is a good choice for individual users.
-It may take a little adjustment after XP, but frankly so will moving to a modern version of Windows.
-In my experience OS X is less likely to crash – I typically go months between rebooting my MacBook Air.
+Apple's OS X is a good choice for individual users.
+It may take a little adjustment after XP, but so will moving to a modern version of Windows.
+OS X is less likely to crash - my MacBook Air can go months without needing a reboot.

 If you have a particular, essential Windows-only app you could set up your Apple computer to dual-boot Windows or even run a virtual version of Windows.
 This could be a useful approach if you have a Windows XP app you can't live without.